Oscars 2020 predictions and snubs: Will Parasite win best picture?

 The Oscars are still mulling around in the dark ages (with the BAFTAs) by failing to nominate a woman for best director.
 Instead, Greta Gerwig has a good chance of taking a conciliatory writing win, although The Irishman may be very close on her tail if it fails to score wins in the other categories.

-Discuss: Oscars 2020 predictions and snubs: Joker, Parasite, 1917, Once Upon a Time in Hollywood
+Discuss: Oscars 2020 predictions and snubs: 1917, Parasite, Joker, Once Upon a Time in Hollywood

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.